Feature Photo: Nick contador, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 #3 – Oh Well

-“Oh Well” became the first song recorded by Peter Green’s Fleetwood Mac featuring Jeremy Spencer.
+“Oh Well” became the first song recorded by Peter Green’s Fleetwood Mac, featuring Jeremy Spencer.
 This took place in 1969 as the group produced its first studio album.
 Technically, this is a two-piece song.
 The first part was recorded as a fast-paced electric blues song with Peter Green’s vocals.
-The second part was strictly an instrumental piece that featured hints of classical music.
-“Oh Well, Part I” became a Fleetwood Mac staple that other lead vocalists performed it in the band even after parting ways with Peter Green.
+The second part was strictly an instrumental piece, featuring hints of classical music.
+“Oh Well, Part I” became a Fleetwood Mac staple that other lead vocalists performed after Peter Green left.

 When the original “Oh Well” was released, it became a number two hit on the UK Singles Chart.
 It was a number-one hit on the Dutch Top 40 chart and a number-five hit in France, Ireland, New Zealand, and Norway.
 When released in North America, it became a number fifty-five hit on the US Billboard Hot 100 and a number fifty-four hit in Canada.
-“Oh Well, Part 1” became one of the earliest crossovers between blues rock and heavy metal as the inspiration behind Green’s work of genius-inspired songs such as Led Zeppelin’s “Black Dog.”
+“Oh Well, Part 1” became one of the earliest crossovers between blues rock and heavy metal, inspiring Green’s genius-inspired songs, such as Led Zeppelin’s “Black Dog.”

 #2 – Albatross

 Released in 1969, “Albatross” showed off just how talented Peter Green was with the guitar.
 His magic fingers strummed the lead guitar that would turn “Albatross” into a number-one hit on the UK Singles Chart.
 It was also a number-one hit in the Netherlands.
-It was at least a top twenty hit throughout Europe among the nations of Belgium, Germany, Ireland, Norway, Sweden, and Switzerland.
-It also peaked as high as number forty-five in Canada.
+It was at least a top-20 hit throughout Europe, including Belgium, Germany, Ireland, Norway, Sweden, and Switzerland.
+It also peaked at number forty-five in Canada.

 Regarding some of the greatest hits coming from Fleetwood Mac’s discography, “Albatross” is it, and this is 100% Peter Green at his all-time best.
-This song is ideal for relaxation, with the feel of a seascape as part of the imagery used to influence the mood.
+This song is ideal for relaxation, with a seascape feel in the imagery that influences the mood.
 It influenced the Beatles enough to record and release “Sun King” from their 1969 album, Abbey Road.
 Over 400,000 copies of “Albatross” were sold, giving it a gold certification from the British Phonographic Industry.
 “Albatross” remains a legendary musical piece that deserves to be called an all-time classic.

 #1 – Black Magic Woman